appliedbits/draft-wendt-stir-vesper-oob/draft-wendt-stir-vesper-oob.md

 ~~~

 - 'alg': MUST be "ES256" as required by STIR PASSporT and VESPER.
-- 'x5c': An array of base64-encoded certificates representing the end-entity delegate certificate and optional intermediates.
-The first certificate MUST be the signing certificate.
-These MUST be validated against a trusted root.
+- 'x5c': An array of base64-encoded certificates representing the end-entity delegate certificate and any intermediate certificates with an optionally included root certificate.
+These MUST be validated against a STIR eco-system trusted root.

-### JWT Claims
+### Access JWT Claims

-The JWT payload MUST contain the following claims:
+The Access JWT payload MUST contain the following claims:

 | Claim         | Description                                                      |
 |---------------|------------------------------------------------------------------|